-- 257 The main results of this work are: (i) the translation of the rock type information extracted from the stratigraphic units of the - 258 geological maps of Italy at 1:100,000 scale into lithological classes and (ii) the development of a data architecture open to - further improvement, aimed in particular at linking the lithological classes to their expected geotechnical behaviour. - 260 The new Lithological map of Italy represents the first freely downloadable national distribution of the different lithological - classes at a high resolution.
-The map scale is at 1:100,000.
-The assembled map consists of a total of 180,503 polygons - 262 distributed in 19 lithological classes (Figure 5).
+The main results of this work are: (i) the translation of the rock type information extracted from the stratigraphic units of the geological maps of Italy at the 1:100,000 scale into lithological classes and (ii) the development of a data architecture open to further improvement, aimed in particular at linking the lithological classes to their expected geotechnical behaviour.

+The new Lithological map of Italy (LMI, this work) represents the first freely downloadable national distribution of the different lithological classes at a high resolution.
+The dataset is publicly available at https://doi.org/10.1594/PANGAEA.935673 (Bucci et al. 2022).
+The map scale is 1:100,000.
+The assembled map consists of a total of 180,503 polygons distributed in 19 lithological classes (Figure 5).